-- Ceramic coated cookware is easy to clean.
+- Ceramic-coated cookware is easy to clean.

-- It cooks evenly.
+- The food cooks evenly.

 - It is versatile.

-How to Use Ceramic Coated Pans
+How to Use Ceramic-Coated Pans

-Wash a Ceramic Pan before the First Use
+Wash a Ceramic Pan Before the First Use

 Use Only Safe Utensils in Ceramic Nonstick Pans